2003

 ● 8-17-2003: To be perfectly honest, I suspect I would break the law if I were assured I could get away with it (I would steal money from those who, or which, have plenty of it).
 I suppose that the great majority of people who obey the law, do so, not because they’re somehow of good character, but rather because of a base calculation that the risks for themselves outweigh the potential benefits.

 ● The benefit to me of studying modal logic turned out to be the reverse of what I envisioned when, at university, I decided to study it.
-I expected that it would help me in the means of criticizing arguments; but the main advantage was in providing me with content with which to make arguments.
+I expected that it would give me means to criticize arguments; but the main advantage was to give me content with which to make arguments.

 ● 8-20-2003: Which would you rather be: the richest, the greatest, and/or the happiest man who ever lived, five minutes after he died . . . or you, now?